NguyenAndrew/Enzyme-Cucumber-React/README.md

 1. Install @babel/core and @babel/cli as dev dependencies: https://babeljs.io/docs/en/babel-cli
 1. Move features/step_definitions into step_definitions on the root of your project
 1. Add babel-test script, which looks like the following: `"babel-test": "npx babel step_definitions --out-dir features/transpiled_step_definitions"` Make sure to add features/transpiled_feature_step_definitions into your .gitignore
-1. Install @babel/preset-react as dev dependencies, so you can transpile react code: https://babeljs.io/docs/en/babel-preset-react
+1. Install @babel/preset-react as a dev dependency, so you can transpile react code: https://babeljs.io/docs/en/babel-preset-react
 1. Use the @babel/preset-react in your babel-test script, which looks like the following: `"babel-test": "npx babel step_definitions --out-dir features/transpiled_step_definitions --presets=@babel/react"`
-1. Install @babel/preset-env as dev dependencies, so you can transpile your latest JavaScript syntax for node (Note: Used when you execute npm run): https://babeljs.io/docs/en/babel-preset-env
+1. Install @babel/preset-env as a dev dependency, so you can transpile your latest JavaScript syntax for node (Note: Used when you execute npm run): https://babeljs.io/docs/en/babel-preset-env
 1. Change your babel-test script to also use @babel/preset-env, which looks like the following: `"npx babel step_definitions --out-dir features/transpiled_step_definitions --presets=@babel/react,@babel/preset-env"`
 1. Cucumber runs the step definitions from features/transpiled_step_definitions, so you need to change a breaking imports in step_definitions/stepdefs.js located to `import App from '../../src/App';`
 1. Remove src/App.test.js and change test script to the following: `"test": "npm run babel-test && npm run cucumber-test"`.
 You can now run your tests with npm run test